mystyButterfly/clinic/README.md

-## Static website for private clinic with mobile-responsive design
+## Static website for private clinic with responsive design